top of page

 Penetration testing.jpg

-Penetration testing, often abbreviated as "pen testing," is a cybersecurity assessment technique that simulates real-world cyberattacks on an organisation's IT systems, networks, and applications to identify security vulnerabilities and weaknesses.
+Penetration testing, often abbreviated as "pen testing," is a cyber security assessment technique that simulates real-world cyberattacks on an organisation's IT systems, networks, and applications to identify security vulnerabilities and weaknesses.
 The primary objective of penetration testing is to assess the security posture of an organisation's infrastructure and applications and evaluate its ability to withstand and respond to security threats and attacks.

-Penetration testing is a valuable cybersecurity assessment technique that the team at Revio deploy for our clients to help them identify and mitigate security risks, validate security controls, and improve their overall resilience to cyber threats and attacks.
+Penetration testing is a valuable cyber security assessment technique that the team at Revio deploy for our clients to help them identify and mitigate security risks, validate security controls, and improve their overall resilience to cyber threats and attacks.
 By simulating real-world attack scenarios, penetration testing provides organisations with actionable insights into their security posture and enables them to proactively address vulnerabilities and strengthen their defences against potential cyber threats.

 Our penetration testing solutions provide all or some of the following: